techonomics69/bets/README.md

-# bets
+# DiscordCryptoCasino
-Created with CodeSandbox
+Discord bot for gambling with any altcoin/cryptocurrency.
+Games include Blackjack, Dice, &amp; Coinflip